azzgo/dotfiles/README.md

 For my configuration you need add a named "java-lsp" script on you path, the script you can follow the [nvim-jdtls official wiki](https://github.com/eclipse/eclipse.jdt.ls)

--- you need comment off the plugin.lua `use("mfussenegger/nvim-jdtls")` becaues i am not used it for now.
+-- you need comment off the plugin.lua `use("mfussenegger/nvim-jdtls")` because i am not used it for now.

 ### other notes